-The history of bulgur spans thousands of years, and it is rightfully considered one of the fundamental elements of Mediterranean and Middle Eastern cuisine.
+The history of bulgur dates back thousands of years, and it rightfully considered one of the foundational elements of Mediterranean and Middle Eastern cuisine.

-The production process of bulgur includes soaking, steaming, and grinding wheat, making bulgur not only nutritious but also an easily digestible product.
+The process of producing bulgur involves soaking, steaming, and grinding wheat, making bulgur not only nutritious but also easily digestible.

 It retains many beneficial substances, including vitamins and minerals.